MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/withholding-tax-credit-india.md

 ---
-title: "Request a credit for foreign Withholding Tax on your account (India customers)" f1.keywords:
+title: "Request a credit for Withholding Tax on your account (India customers)" f1.keywords:
 - NOCSH
 ms.author: cmcatee